chrisabrams/Muffin/README.md

  - meta: these are the site/rss meta tags
  - pages: ignore for now
  - template: the name of the template you are using (folder name in /templates)
- - urlformat: used for formatting the article url
+ - urlformat: used for formatting the article url: Y, m, d are all optional and T is required
+  - Y = Year&nbsp; 4 digits
+  - m = Month 2 digits
+  - d = Day&nbsp;&nbsp; 2 digits
+  - T = Full title of the article

 ##Create a new post